shrividya-subramaniam/shrividya-subramaniam/README.md

 ## 👋 Hi,

 I am Shrividya, a Data Professional adept at data analysis, machine learning, statistical modeling, predictive analytics, and data visualisation with additional knowledge of Generative AI, determined to evolve as a data scientist through experience.
-I aim to leverage my diversified set of skills to build a professional career in Data Science and Analytics.
+I aim to leverage my diversified set of skills to build a professional career in Data Science and Generative AI.

 ## Technical Skills and Tools
 **Probability and Statistics**: Descriptive and Inferential Statistics, Confidence intervals, Hypothesis Testing, Time series